wafiibrahim/wafiibrahim/README.md

-A Data Science Enthusiast with a background in Computer Science.
+A Cyber Security Enthusiast with a background in Computer Science.

 <!---
 wafiibrahim/wafiibrahim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.